All Collections

 Scores

-Each problem for an activity might have auto scored components and/or manual scored components.
+Each problem for an activity might have autoscored components and/or manually scored components.

-• For components that are auto-scored, it will be automatically scored once a student has “Submit” the last card of an activity.
+• For components that are autoscored, they will be automatically scored once a student has submitted the last card of an activity.

-• For components that require manual scoring, it will have an “+” icon on the right scoring panel and a “+ Score” tag on the student response.
+• For components that require manual scoring, they will have a plus (+) icon on the right scoring panel and a plus (+) Score tag on the student response.
 These help indicate when a teacher needs to input a score for the student’s response.
-Teachers will have an option to select a score from the dropdown in the right scoring panel.
+Teachers will have an option to select a score from the drop-down in the right scoring panel.

-• The max potential score for each component is pre-determined by the curriculum and can not be adjusted at this time.
+• The maximum potential score for each component is predetermined by the curriculum and cannot be adjusted at this time.

 You may need to transfer Amplify work and scores to your district grading software or LMS.
 There are a variety of ways to conveniently print or export editable CSVs within Classwork.

-To export individual activity, use the “Export” button at the bottom of the expanded activity table.
-This will create a CSV with a column for each column of the class summary table.
+To export an individual activity, use the Export button at the bottom of the expanded activity table.
+This will create a CSV with a column for each column of the Class Summary table.

-To get to the review screen, find the activity and navigate to the student’s name.
+To get to the student’s review screen, find the activity and navigate to the student’s name.
 You can click a student name from the expanded class grid as a shortcut.
-Once you’re on the review page, click the print button in the activity header.
+Once you’re on the review page, click the Print button in the activity header.

 Did this answer your question?